United States of America

 Arizona Travel Guide

-Visits to Arizona are generally limited to the northwestern corner of the state that encompasses one of the great natural wonders of the world - the awe-inspiring Grand Canyon.
-Although a major tourist attraction, it need not be the only reason to visit the state.
+Visits to Arizona are generally limited to the northwestern corner of the state that encompasses one of the great natural wonders of the world, the awe-inspiring Grand Canyon.
+Although a major tourist attraction, it need not be the only reason to visit this ruggedly beautiful state.

 Arizona has 27 State Parks and numerous natural wonders that provide access to a wide variety of activities, fauna and flora, and landscapes.
-The Sonoran Desert and Sagauro National Park feature typical desert scenery, with canyons, red cliffs and sandstone pinnacles, coyotes and rattlesnakes, and the giant multi-armed cacti that typify the Arizonian landscape.
-The Painted Desert and the magnificent sandstone spires of Monument Valley in the northeast, the spectacular Red Rock Country of Sedona, and the mountains and forests of Flagstaff are just some of Arizona's other natural attractions.
+The Sonoran Desert and Sagauro National Park feature typical desert scenery, with canyons, red cliffs, and sandstone pinnacles, coyotes and rattlesnakes, and the giant multi-armed cacti that typify the Arizonian landscape.
+The Painted Desert and the magnificent sandstone spires of Monument Valley in the northeast, the spectacular Red Rock Country of Sedona, and the mountains and forests of Flagstaff, are just some of Arizona's special natural attractions.

 The desert is also home of the Wild West, the land of cowboys and Indians, prospectors, gamblers and dusty towns.
-The character of the Old West is epitomised in the old mining town of Tombstone, the site of the famous shootout at the OK Corral where staged gunfights, swinging saloon doors and old wooden buildings are reminders of the harsh past that respected the 'law of the gun'.
+The character of the Old West is epitomised in the old mining town of Tombstone, the site of the famous shootout at the OK Corral, where today staged gunfights, swinging saloon doors, and old wooden buildings bring to life the harsh cowboy past for visitors.

-But Arizona is not only about deserts, history and natural wonders.
+But Arizona is not only about cowboys and natural wonders.
 Two of the state's biggest metropolises are in the desert: the cities of Phoenix and Tucson, offering 21st-century comforts such as luxurious resorts, shopping plazas and golf courses.
-The region's continuous sunshine and dry desert air have attracted thousands of people to its restorative properties and expensive health spas, and made it one of the most popular places to retire in the US.
+Accompanied by contiual air-con, these sprawling metropolises are oases in the desert.
+The region's continuous sunshine and dry desert air have attracted thousands of people with its restorative properties and expensive health spas, and made it one of the most popular places to retire in the US.

 Become our Arizona Travel Expert